Jack Johnson (musician): Charity

-In 2008, Johnson and his wife Kim created the Johnson Ohana Charitable Foundation, a non-profit public charity supporting environmental, art, and music education worldwide.
-Jack and Kim Johnson also founded the Kokua Hawaii Foundation in 2003.
-Jack and his family work hard every year at festivals and concerts to raise money for causes they feel are most important.
+In 2008, Johnson and his wife created the Johnson Ohana Charitable Foundation, a non-profit public charity supporting environmental, art, and music education worldwide.
+The couple also founded the Kokua Hawaii Foundation in 2003.
+Family members work hard every year at festivals and concerts to raise money for causes they feel are important.

 Jack Johnson recorded a cover of John Lennon's "Imagine" for the 2007 benefit album Instant Karma: The Amnesty International Campaign to Save Darfur, which was also included on the 2009 benefit album Rhythms del Mundo Classics.
 Rolling Stone wrote: "It is a typically generous move from Johnson, who has used his multi-platinum success to support causes he cares about."
-Although the Johnson Ohana Charitable Foundation is a non-profit organization that "focuses on environmental, arts and music education", it has raised more than $750,000 from 2009 to 2010 to give away.
-Johnson was in Osaka, Japan on his To the Sea 2010 World Tour at the time of the 2011 Tōhoku earthquake and tsunami in northern Japan.
+Although the Johnson Ohana Charitable Foundation is a non-profit that "focuses on environmental, arts and music education", it has raised more than $750,000 from 2009 to 2010 to give away.
+Johnson was in Osaka, Japan, on his To the Sea 2010 World Tour at the time of the 2011 Tōhoku earthquake and tsunami in northern Japan.
 He was in a hotel with his family when it struck.
 After postponing the rest of his tour, he donated $50,000 to GlobalGiving's Japan Earthquake and Tsunami Relief Fund.

 Johnson's Ohana Charitable Foundation has supported Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
-Johnson decorated a guitar for Little Kids Rock to auction raising funds for its program.
+Johnson decorated a guitar for Little Kids Rock to auction, raising funds for its program.
 On September 22, 2012, he donated his time to play a few songs at Farm Aid 2012 in Hershey, Pennsylvania.
-Later in 2012, Jack donated $50,000 for Hurricane Sandy relief and added links on his website for others to donate:
+Later in 2012, Johnson donated $50,000 for Hurricane Sandy relief and added links on his website for others to donate: